elqora/config-kit/README.md

 A Laravel field validator adapter should wrap `Validator::make($data, $rules)` and return `ConfigValidationError` objects.

-A DGP-style settings target resolver can map provider names to `SiteConf`
+A settings target resolver can map provider names to application-specific records, such as a Laravel `SiteConf` model:
-records:

 ```php
 <?php